 Take your tastebuds through South East Asia in one sitting at this city eatery

 Red Spice Road was one of the first South East Asian eateries to take a leaf out of the communal 'hawker' dining style that is taking over Melbourne.
-Executive chef John McLeay's menu takes inspiration from Thai, Cambodian, Burmese and Vietnamese cuisines and shakes it up with a modern Australian spin.
+Head chef Sungeun Mo's menu takes inspiration from Thai, Cambodian, Burmese and Vietnamese cuisines and shakes it up with a modern Australian spin.

 The restaurant's long-standing popularity can be attributed to its fuss-free dining style and commitment to traditional flavours.
-This is the kind of restaurant where diners will need to bring as many friends as possibe to make sure they can sample as many dishes as possible.
-Expect the South East Asian staple pork belly with a tangy apple slaw (a Red Spice Road winner since day one, this one's a killer just with a steaming bowl of jasmine rice), the twice cooked lamb ribs with chilli jam, and the spicy braised ox cheek Southern Thai-style red curry.
-Don't forget about dessert; the yuzu and coconut cheesecake and the Vietnamese coffee creme caramel with coconut ice cream is worth making room for.
+This is the kind of restaurant where diners will need to bring as many friends as possible to make sure they can sample as many dishes as possible.
+Expect the South East Asian staple pork belly with a tangy apple 'slaw (a Red Spice Road winner since day one, this one's a killer just with a steaming bowl of jasmine rice), the twice-cooked lamb ribs with chilli jam, and the spicy braised ox cheek Southern Thai-style red curry.
+Don't forget about dessert; the yuzu and coconut cheesecake and the Vietnamese coffee crème caramel with coconut ice cream is worth making room for.

 141 Queens Street